giannisalinetti/tech-notes/jboss/infinispan/infinispan_on_openshift.md

 infinispan-server   infinispan-server-infinispan.192.168.122.172.xip.io             infinispan-server   9990                    None
 ```

-For this lab I used the public wildcard DNS services from xip.io and my route url is infinispan-server-infinispan.192.168.122.172.xip.io.
+For this lab I used the public wildcard DNS services from <http://xip.io>.
+My resulting route url is <http://infinispan-server-infinispan.192.168.122.172.xip.io>.